×

 And then the old gentleman and father, engineer Giuseppe Russo, joins the group.
 A grey eminence.
 For years, he and his brother-in-law Longo have been at the helm, and now, after his death, it's the youngsters' turn.
 It is exciting to observe how they respectfully hold back, leave room for their father and listen spellbound when he gives his opinion.
 He accompanies us on the tour of the farm, visibly proud of what has grown there, be it the farms, the sons or the land.
 One senses the discipline and the high demands of the patriarch, and one suspects that he insists on these qualities with his successors.
 The wines testify to this, to the demands and the discipline.
 And one also senses a calculated thriftiness when it comes to the use of resources or the allocation of the workers in the vineyard, his word still carries weight.
 His father Salvatore, he says with a smile, taught him how to budget: "Se devi spendere 10, devi avere almeno 12 !"
 If you have to spend 10, you have to have at least 12!

-have been added.
-The vinification is in the responsibility of oenologists, for the high quality standards, experts and consultants from science and research are gladly consulted.
+53 hectares of land comprise the farm, 35 of which are planted with olive trees that provide a wonderful oil.
+In addition, 18 hectares of own vineyards and from another 45 are supplied under the strict control of the company.
+The magnificent hilly land is terraced and slopes sweetly towards the sea.
+What looks lovely is strategically planned: The individual plots have been carefully analyzed and planted accordingly, hardly anything seems to be left to chance.
+Depending on the soil analysis, native vines such as Gaglioppo, Magliocco, Greco Nero, Malvasia Bianca, Greco Bianco or Sangiovese grow here, and in more recent times varieties such as Sauvignon Blanc and Traminer have been added.
+The vinification is the responsibility of oenologists, for the high quality standards are gladly consulted experts and consultants from science and research.
 Production totals 100,000 bottles.
-Popular, famous and highly recommended is the Jachello, a palatable, bouquet-rich red from Gaglioppo grapes with a flattering Sangiovese-Greco blend.
+Popular, famous and highly recommended is the Jachello, a quaffable, bouquet-rich red made from Gaglioppo grapes with a flattering Sangiovese-Greco blend.
 Dare I say, it was the perfect companion for cozy evenings filled with stories, of Romans and Greeks and other heroes of Petelia.